 - Preliminary Selection (Online Registration)

-Please sign up as a member through the online registration system and fill in your information.
+Please sign up as a member through the online registration system and fill out the required information.
 Your submissions must follow the formatting requirements of their respective categories.

 Please also take note of the following requirements: